 Spartans were known as simplistic, bellicose skilled fighters.
 Most of their resources went to tackling the next defense or conquest of their land.
 As the ultimate soldiers, Spartans were indifferent about material possessions and valued mental and physical toughness above all.

-In battle, their training allowed them make the most out of the available resources and to ignore the odds stacked against them, weather conditions or talk by the enemy.
+In battle, their training allowed them to make the most out of the available resources and to ignore the odds stacked against them, weather conditions or talk by the enemy.

 Even though they might not have always liked their conditions, Spartans took advantage of what they did have and exploited those benefits to the detriment of their overconfident enemies.